 5.1 Timeline

-The timeline below is a combination of the CWG and CCWG.
-The reason for combining both is that the completion of the CCWG’s Work Stream 1 (WS1) effort is an essential component for the IANA Stewardship transition to occur.
-Note that this timeline only focuses on WS1 and its corresponding implementation.
-Work Stream 2 remains in basic form until its more clarity on what accountability mechanisms will make up its scope.
+The timeline below is a combination of the CWG-Stewardship and CCWG-Accountability.
+The reason for combining both is that the completion of the CCWG-Accountability’s Work Stream 1 effort is an essential component for the IANA Stewardship Transition to occur.
+Note that this timeline only focuses on Work Stream 1 and its corresponding implementation.
+Work Stream 2 remains in basic form until there is more clarity on what accountability mechanisms will make up its scope.

-A full view version of this timeline exists on the CCWG wiki.
+A full view version of this timeline exists on the CCWG-Accountability wiki.

 5.2 Next Steps

-a second public comment would be issued after ICANN53, focused on any outstanding issue and providing additional details on the proposed work stream 1 mechanisms.

-At the time of this publication, this document will undergo its first public consultation.
-Upon completion, the CCWG will reconvene and continue its efforts to finalizing its Work Steam 1 proposal for submission to the ICANN Board.
+The first Public Comment Report sets out the CCWG-Accountability’s initial thinking.
+After the Public Comment period closes, the CCWG-Accountability will reconvene and continue its work, aiming to finalize Work Steam 1 proposal(s) for submission to Chartering Organizations and eventually to the ICANN Board.
 Key milestones include:

-CCWG reviews Public Comment #1 and adjusts proposal as agreed
+CCWG-Accountability reviews Public Comment #1 and adjusts proposal as agreed

-CCWG prepares materials in preparation for ICANN 53 and hosts several sessions to further inform the community of its progress
+CCWG-Accountability prepares materials in preparation for ICANN 53 and hosts several sessions to further inform the community of its progress and understand the community’s views on its proposal(s).
+The CCWG-Accountability will hold a full day of face-to-face meeting on 19 June.

-CCWG prepares its second draft proposal and readies it for a second public consultation (note, only as required on those accountability mechanisms not committed to or agreed to from the first public consultation).
+CCWG-Accountability prepared its second draft proposal and readies it for a second public consultation.
+This second consultation will focus on outstanding issues, provide further details regarding the Work Stream 1 proposal(s), and will highlight any changes to proposal(s) arising from the feedback received in the first Public Comment consultation.

-CCWG reviews Public Comment #2 and modifies its proposal to prepare the final version
+CCWG-Accountability reviews Public Comment #2 and refines its proposal to prepare the final version

-CCWG delivers the final proposal to SOs/ACs for approval
+CCWG-Accountability delivers the final proposal to SOs/ACs for approval

-CCWG delivers the final proposal to the ICANN Board
+CCWG-Accountability delivers the final proposal to the ICANN Board

-Upon proper notification, the CCWG begins Implementation Oversight of Work Stream 1 and on or around this time begins its work with Work Stream 2
+Upon proper notification, the CCWG-Accountability begins Implementation Oversight of Work Stream 1 and on or around this time begins its work on Work Stream 2

 5.3 Implementation

-The CCWG views the oversight of Work Stream 1 implementation crucial to its mandate.
-Work Stream 1 accountability changes with either have to be implemented or committed to before any transition of the IANA Stewardship from NTIA can occur.
+The CCWG-Accountability views the oversight of Work Stream 1 implementation as crucial to its mandate.
+Work Stream 1 accountability changes with either have to be implemented or committed to before any transition of IANA Stewardship from NTIA can occur.
 At the time of this publication, it is difficult to provide details of the effort required for Work Stream 1 implementation, and it is not possible to provide an exact timeline or duration beyond the information below and in the timeline in section 5.1 of this report.
-However, the CCWG roughly estimates nine months for implementation understanding that several tracks of effort and change will be required, some of which will require multiple public comment periods.
-The CCWG has tentatively outlined the following six tracks for implementation of Work Stream 1:
+However, the CCWG-Accountability roughly estimates nine months for implementation understanding that several tracks of effort and change will be required, some of which will require multiple public comment periods.
+The CCWG-Accountability has tentatively outlined the following six tracks for implementation of Work Stream 1:

-Revised mission, commitments & core values
+Revised Mission, Commitments and Core Values

-Fundamental Bylaws changes
+Fundamental Bylaws establishment

 Independent Review Panel enhancements

-Community empowerment
+Community empowerment mechanism establishment & powers incorporation in Bylaws

 AoC reviews transcription into the Bylaws